 Silvio Cascarina smiled graciously at the seated council and began, "Good morning everyone.
 Good to see you all here.
 I know things have been a little hectic of late, but we can't allow ourselves to be distracted by a few minor setbacks, can we.
 Before we begin, I would just like to remind you that our goals remain the same, and as long as we stand firm against these troublemakers, we shall have our day in the sun."

 Riek served the meeting participants their chosen beverages, some hot, some cold, most containing exotic fruits and berries.

 Marco Bautista shifted forward in his seat almost spilling the yellow liquid from his cup.
-"The system has broken," he growled.
-"Us Sentients now need to protect our own interests.
+"The system is broken," he growled.
+"We Sentients now need to protect our own interests.
 The recruitment program is a fucking failure.
-The quality is so low that we are wasting resources on detritus.
+The quality is too low.
+We are wasting resources on detritus.
 The sooner we evacuate the better."

-The other atendees shifted uncomfortably in their seats, but maintained their air of professionalism.
+The other attendees shifted uncomfortably in their seats, but maintained their air of professionalism.

 Katerina Shosti cleared her throat and said, "Brother Marco.
 We must remember to remain calm when expressing ourselves.
 How we speak strongly affects our decision-making process and that of the entire council."

 "I agree," said Jakari Itsu exhaling, "We need to be mindful of the spirit of all in attendance.
 Can we please take a deep breath and reset the ambience otherwise some of us will be forced to leave."